lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 ----------------------------------------------------------------------

-This configuration is almost the same as in the previous example with the only difference being that the shading actuation signal will be mapped to an EMS variable ``Shade_Signal`` that can be used in an EMS program.
+This configuration is almost the same as in the previous example with the only difference being that the shading actuation signal will be written to an EMS variable ``Shade_Signal`` that can be used in an EMS program.

 To define the input of the FMU, we use: